diarmidmackenzie/tetris-engine/README.md

 - levelduration: How long, in seconds, before moving up to the next level (which increases block speed).
 Default: 60 seconds.
 - initialspeed: How long, in msecs, it takes for a block to fall one space, at the start of the game.
 Lower values indicate faster falling.
 Default 1000.
 - levelspeedup: A percentage increase applied to the speed on each level.
 This percentage is deducted from the time taken to fall one block, each time the level is increased.
 Default 10 - which results in the speed doubling every 6-7 levels (i.e. every 6-7 minutes with the default settings).
+- tutorial: Defaults to false.
+Set to true if you want to use the game engine to build a tutorial on how to play.
+When this is set, shapes do not fall by default (unless explicitly dropped), and new shapes are not generated automatically - instead a "nextStep" event is emitted to a configurable entity, which can control what happens next.
+- tutorialentity: Only used when "tutorial" is set to true.
+A selector for the entity on which the "nextStep" event should be emitted, as per previous property.

 The game is started, or restarted, by generating the event "start" on the entity on which tetrisgame is configured.
 This can be set in HTML using the latest key-bindings.js (see above), for example by setting this property, which sets the Backspace Key, and A button controller on the right hand, to start controls.